So truthfully, why does he pull away?

 But the blaming and the closing off to him to punish him – and the ‘revenge’ response where we say – ‘oh FINALLY you call’ when we does get in contact…those come from the masks we wear.

-As I learned from Renee at The Feminine Woman, when a man meets a woman, he will subconsciously place her in one of two categories.
+As The Feminine Woman says, when a man meets a woman, he will subconsciously place her in one of two categories.

 They are the ‘one of many’ category or the ‘one and only’ category.
 If you’re a man’s one of many woman, then you can be almost certain that there won’t be a future with him.